-One can observe on this example how some small changes right hand side of the system dramatically changes its solution.
-As a result in this system and solution emerges the new asymptotic states representing de Sitter model.
+By this example one can observe how some small changes of the right hand side of the system dramatically change its solution.
+As a result in this system and solution emerge new asymptotic states representing de Sitter model.